ab6723/aly6040_V02/README.md

 ## Recommendations & Conclusions

--   Next, we plan to integrate feedback from Professor Hodeghatta to our final report and presentation.
--   We will be selecting aspects of our analysis to include in a PowerPoint presentation for classmates next Wednesday, which will require zeroing in on a select few analyses that are visually-focused, namely graphs and decision tress.
+-   Taking a worldwide perspective means that these findings paint insights with the broadest of brushes, and this represents a kickoff to a greater endeavor as opposed to being the ultimate source of truth regarding worldwide values.
+Our next steps as consultants to the WVS will require zeroing in on specific countries for more micro values analysis.
--   Future analysis would touch on those issues that we were not able to cover.
-These included the relationship between education completed (Q275) and the importance of leisure time (Q3); the relationship between income (Q288), happiness (Q46), and health (Q47); and the relationship between marital status (Q273) and political engagement
+-   Future analysis will touch on those issues that we were not able to cover.
+These include: the relationship between education completed (Q275) and the importance of leisure time (Q3); the relationship between income (Q288), happiness (Q46), and health (Q47); and the relationship between marital status (Q273) and political engagement